GummySearch Alternatives (2026): 9 Replacements Compared

 Prowlo gives your AI agent eyes on Reddit & X over MCP.
 Unlike the other tools here, it's not a dashboard you read — it's the access layer your agent queries.
 You create Watchers on the subreddits and keywords you care about; Prowlo crawls only those watched sources into a Dataset (a vector-indexed corpus of records), and your agent searches that Dataset by meaning over MCP, getting back clean, typed JSON it can reason over in Claude, Cursor, or Cline.

 What it does well.
 The MCP-native delivery is the differentiator.
 Instead of browsing a feed yourself, your agent calls search_dataset with a natural-language query and gets back semantically ranked records — so a thread that says "drowning in status meetings" surfaces even when it never used your keyword.
 Because Prowlo crawls only the sources your Watchers define, the Dataset stays focused on the communities that matter to you, not a firehose of all of Reddit.
 And it's read-only: Prowlo finds, filters, and ranks; your agent can draft a reply, but a human always reviews and posts.
+The management is delegable too — over the same MCP, your agent can create and tune Watchers, Keyword Monitors, tagging rules, and alerts itself, using what it already knows about your product.
+GummySearch made you do the research; Prowlo's agent does the research and the setup.

 One area where Prowlo directly fills part of GummySearch's gap is keyword search.
 GummySearch users often relied on manual keyword searches across subreddits to find relevant conversations -- a tedious, time-consuming process.
 With Prowlo, keywords are tagging rules inside a Watcher: you define them once, and matching records get indexed into your Dataset, where your agent searches them by meaning rather than exact match.
 It's not the same open-ended browsing, but for teams whose goal was finding actionable conversations, it's a faster path to the same outcome.